Avoiding editorial manipulation

 Journalists would meet members of parliament (MPs) for a drink or a meal to talk over ‘background’ information.
 This was justified as being essential information gathering to enable the journalist to do those insightful (or not so insightful) comment pieces or broadcasting spots where they appear able to offer a depth of understanding about the issue of the day that is not normally available to the man or woman in the street.

 However, gradually, the journalist becomes part of ‘the system’ where contacts with politicians are essential for survival.
-It is a system that is not readily available to the young journalist starting off.
+It is a system that is not available to the young journalist starting off.
 It has to be earned.
 And here in lies a problem.

 Dangers in the political system